-Find an understanding instructor
+Find an understanding trainer

 Take it slow

-When you practice driving with your instructor, remember that you should take things at your own pace.
+When you practice driving with your trainer, remember that you should take things at your own pace.
 Feeling rushed or under-prepared will just add to your anxiety, so don’t be afraid to take your time.
 Start by building your skills in less-stressful environments and build up to more complicated tasks in crowded areas.
-Your instructor should check in often with you and make a determination as to whether you’re ready to move on to the next level.
+Your trainer should check in often with you and make a determination as to whether you’re ready to move on to the next level.
 If you don’t feel quite ready, schedule an additional lesson to work on it a bit more.
 Want to practice turning or parallel parking?
-Your instructor can take you to a less-busy area to hone your skill.
+Your trainer can take you to a less-busy area to hone your skill.
 Feel uncomfortable on the highway?
 Schedule your lesson during mid-day, when it’ll be less crowded on major roadways, and ease into it.

 Practice, practice, practice

 If you don’t drive, it’s always going to seem daunting.
 The only way to increase your skills and your comfort level is to practice driving.
 Ideally, you’ll want to schedule lessons weekly; if you schedule them bi-weekly, you’ll want to practice quite a bit in between.
 Don’t go too long between lessons, as this will give your anxiety a chance to creep up and keep you from wanting to get behind the wheel.
 If you don’t feel like you have enough experience with a particular skill, don’t avoid it.
 That avoidance will just create more anxiety.
-Instead, face your fears in a controlled environment with an instructor you trust.
+Instead, face your fears in a controlled environment with an trainer you trust.
 As you drive more and more, you’ll gain experience and will be able to gauge situations better.
 Keep at it, and eventually you won’t even remember a time when you were scared to drive!